ALEXANDER COURAGE COLLECTION

 33 linear feet

-Alexander Courage (b.
-1919) was born in Philadelphia and raised in New Jersey.
-He received a Bachelor’s degree from the Eastman School of Music in 1941.
+Alexander Mair (“Sandy”) Courage (1919–2008) was born in Philadelphia on December 10, 1919, and raised in New Jersey.
+He received a bachelor’s degree from the Eastman School of Music in 1941.
 After serving in the United States Army for five years during World War II, he settled in Los Angeles and began work as a composer/arranger for radio.
 His credits in radio include the well-known programs The Camay Hour and Sam Spade.
-In 1948 he was employed by MGM as an orchestrator.
-He has worked extensively in film music; his credits as a composer/arranger include Funny Face, Guys and Dolls, Showboat, Doctor Dolittle, and Superman.
-He is a frequent Academy Award nominee.
+In 1948, he was employed by MGM as an orchestrator.
+He worked extensively in film music; his credits as a composer/arranger include Funny Face, Guys and Dolls, Showboat, Doctor Dolittle, and Superman.
+He was a frequent Academy Award nominee.
 He has also gained great distinction as a composer/arranger for television, and is perhaps best-known for his work on the programs Wagon Train, Peyton Place, Daniel Boone, The Waltons, and the original Star Trek series.
-Active in numerous professional organizations, Courage was a member of the first temporary executive board of the Composers and Lyricists Guild of America, and is a regular adjudicator of the Academy Awards.
+Active in numerous professional organizations, Courage was a member of the first temporary executive board of the Composers and Lyricists Guild of America and was a regular adjudicator of the Academy Awards.

-The collection was compiled during the professional career of Alexander Courage, who gave it to the Sibley Music Library in several installments between 1989 and 1997.
+The collection was the gift of Alexander Courage, received by the Sibley Music Library in several installments between 1989 and 1997.

 Scope and Content